-Traditional Raya Style Barong is definitely eye-catching with embellishments in the front, back, and sleeves.
+Classic Raya Style Barong is definitely eye-catching with embellishments on the front, back, and sleeves.
 This is also not common so it will give you a distinction especially with an untucked custom-tailored long sleeve undershirt that will complement the natural color of the barong fabric.
-For a more sophisticated look, you can further upgrade a raya barong to a raya front all-over calado barong (full calado on the front panel) or full all over barong (fully embroidered front, back, and sleeves as well as the collar, cuffs, and placket).
+For a more sophisticated look, you can further upgrade a raya barong to a raya front all-over calado barong (full calado on the front panel) or raya all-over calado barong (full calado on the front, back, and sleeves as well as the collar, cuffs, and placket).

 See also Heritage Barong Design Terms

-If your objective is to truly stand out with a modern look, then, the coat barong is the best option for you.
-This has the same material as traditional barong but has a different cut and thicker linings somewhat similar to a suit jacket or coat.
-This is also suitable for cold weather with a thicker finish.
-Moreover, you can wear thermal clothing or you can do layering underneath without exposing it.
+If your objective is to truly stand out with a modern look, then, the coat barong (also called barong suit) is the best option for you.
+This has the same outer material as classic barong but has a construction style somewhat similar to a suit jacket or coat.
+This is also suitable for a cold weather.
+Moreover, you can wear thermal clothing or you can do layering underneath it.